 Learn more about invocation and discovery and follow our guidelines for creating good invocation name and triggering phrases.
 Users access and find out about your apps through triggering phrases, so it's worthwhile to spend some time reviewing invocation.
 You may also want to register and reserve your invocation name before you're ready for deployment.

 Prepare for deployment

 When you submit your app for approval, Google tests and verifies that they meet a minimal set of launch requirements before publishing them to users.
 Use this guide to prepare your app and submit them for review and deployment.

 Find out about the latest opportunities for developers: Sign up for our mailing list.

 Verify that your action follows the policies for Actions on Google.
 In general, follow these guidelines for your content:

 - Be specific: Users must be able to activate your action, specifically.
 Don't be too broad or general, since you want users to trigger your action.
-For example, use "Talk to WeatherApp to check the weather for [city]" instead of "Check the weather for [city]" as an invocation phrase.
-Follow the guidelines for choosing a good invocation name.
+For example, use "Talk to WeatherApp to check the weather for [city]" instead of "Check the weather for [city]" as an action phrase.
+Follow the guidelines for providing good action phrases.

-- Avoid prohibited content: Unless it serves a scientific, artistic, documentary or educational purpose, actions with explicitly sexual, violent, illegal, or hateful content violate the policies for Actions on Google.
-Actions that promote bullying or harassment will also be rejected or taken down.
+- Avoid prohibited content: Unless it serves a scientific, artistic, documentary or educational purpose, apps with explicitly sexual, violent, illegal, or hateful content violate the policies for Actions on Google.
+Apps that promote bullying or harassment will also be rejected or taken down.

 - Respect copyrights and intellectual property: Make sure you have adequate rights to use the content offered by your action.